 The WDB has a strong network of ties in its community.
 The Job Center staff works with employers, community agencies and education institutions in order to promote the comprehensive programs that are available and enhances the region's economic stability and prosperity with focusing on the demands and needs of the region.
 They tackle the regular disparities in the local market by assisting businesses and jobseekers alike.
 The goal is to connect the jobseeker with employment opportunities and employers with a skilled labor force.
 The WDB team has networked with local employers to identify the skill demands for the local region.
 The WDB Team, WDB staff and the Missouri Job Center Staff work together as one unit, collaborating with each other to identify current underlying issues in the local workforce.
 The staff focuses on community outreach to local business and to the citizens.
 The goal is to provide the programs to the people and businesses it serves.
 The Job Center staff evaluates the skills, knowledge and barriers of the job seekers while coordinating with local employers to collaborate on the obstacles and hurdles they face when hiring employees.
 By working in a partnership, the WDB is working towards developing the talent pipeline that is in demand while creating a bright career path for individuals/families.
-Our OJT results indicate that we have increased enrollments for PY23 to four enrollees one adult, one dislocated worker, and two youth compared to PY22 zero enrollments in OJT.
-Moving forward as we continue to network with local employers these numbers are expected to continue to increase.

-33. Credential Attainment / WorkKeys Assessment
+65. Credential Attainment / WorkKeys Assessment